zevo-enterprise/zevo-enterprise/README.md

 ---

 <h3> If you are starting from scratch, how can you begin developing AI-based applications?
 Step Zero: Install Fedora 44 Workstation and the Eclipse CDT IDE, and configure the environment for ANSI C89/90 using imperative programming with vectors and standard `/* ... */` comment blocks.
-Step One: Start by implementing deterministic algorithms (Expert Systems) and then move on to non-deterministic algorithms (Mesh Neural Networks).
-For example, begin with fuzzy logic, incorporating Shannon Entropy and Mamdani Inference; then, advance to Mesh Neural Logic—specifically recurrent neural networks—and continue pushing boundaries by unifying fuzzy logic with recurrent mesh neural networks.
+Step One: Start by implementing deterministic algorithms (Expert Systems) and then move on to non-deterministic algorithms (Neural Mesh Networks).
+For example, begin with fuzzy logic, incorporating Shannon Entropy and Mamdani Inference; then, advance to Neural Mesh Network Logic—specifically recurrent neural mesh networks—and continue pushing boundaries by unifying fuzzy logic with recurrent neural mesh networks.
 Once the application is complete, install it as an application service on Fedora Server 44. </h3>

 ---